I started to learn Russian in January 2016, because I met a great Russian girl in my university.

 Note: this is my experience as a guy from western Europe learning Russian.
 If you are from (or maybe even only look like you're from) a country where many people want to learn Russian, this effect will be less.
 I'm talking about some former USSR states, where now many people migrate to Russia to find a better future, or work as guest workers.
 Countries such as Uzbekistan, Tadjikistan or maybe even countries like Armenia, or Azerbaidjan.
 If this is you, don't worry.
 The main thing is to show respect and have an authentic desire to learn Russian well.

 Because few people are learning Russian, and the general level of English is low in Russia, people will be very happy if you're learning Russian.
 Even if you've just started learning, and just speak a couple of phrases, they'll applaud you and say Молодец! (good job!).

-16) It's MUCH better to practice 10 minutes every day than once a week for 2 hours.
+18) It's actually better to practice 10 minutes every day than once a week for 2 hours

-If someone would ask me what the 'secret' is how I learned Russian well, I would answer the following:
+If someone would ask me what the 'secret' is how I have been able to learn Russian well, I would answer the following: